Clubs and Organziations

-Anchor Club is a service club, flanked by its mother ship, the Lee County Pilot Club, for girls in grades 10-12.
-Anchor Club Officers elect seven Admirals (young men) each year from grades 10-12 to assist the club.
-It is considered an honor to be chosen an Admiral.
-Anchor Club performs service projects on the LSA campus and the surrounding community and also makes yearly donations to various local, statewide and international mission projects.
+Anchor Club is a service club within the Lee County Pilot Club for girls in grades 10-12.
+Anchor Club officers elect seven admirals (young men) each year from grades 10-12 to assist the club.
+It is considered an honor to be chosen as an admiral.
+Anchor Club performs service projects on the LSA campus and the surrounding community and also makes annual donations to various local, statewide and international mission projects.

-The Lee-Scott FCA operates as a huddle under the umbrella of the national and Alabama Fellowship of Christian Athletes.
-Since 1954 the Fellowship of Christian Athletes has been challenging coaches and athletes at every level to use the powerful medium of athletics to impact the world for Jesus Christ.
-FCA is the largest Christian sports organization in America.
+Fellowship of Christian Athletes (FCA) is the largest Christian sports organization in America.
 The Lee-Scott huddle meets each Friday during football season at 7:00 a.m. for breakfast and devotion.
-Periodic meetings are held throughout the year.
-FCA is open to all LSA students.
+Periodic meetings are held throughout the year and FCA is open to all LSA students.

 The Lee-Scott Academy Fishing Team is a group of 8th-12th grade students who bass fish, competitively, throughout the state.
 The team began during the 2016 -2017 school year and was started by LSA students interested in fishing.
 Teams have competed at the state level and in 2019 on the national level.

 Key Club is the oldest and largest community service program for high school students.
 It is a student-led organization that provides its members with opportunities to perform service, build character and develop leadership.
 We strive to develop values through leadership, character building, caring, and inclusiveness.
 Our motto is “Caring—Our Way of Life.”
 Any 9th-12th grader is welcome to join.